 William Trevor was awarded an honorary CBE in 1977 for his services to literature, and was made a Companion of Literature in 1994.
 He was knighted in 2002.
-He is also a member of the Irish Academy of Letters and was awarded the David Cohen British Literature Prize by the Arts Council of England in 1999 in recognition of his work.
-He lives in Devon, and was awarded the Bob Hughes Lifetime Achievement Award in Irish Literature in 2008.
+He was a member of the Irish Academy of Letters, and was awarded the David Cohen British Literature Prize by the Arts Council of England in 1999 in recognition of his work, and the Bob Hughes Lifetime Achievement Award in Irish Literature in 2008.

 William Trevor is one of the most prolific writers to have emerged from modern Ireland.